 Those he welcomes include illegal immigrants who come for water — from the U.S.-Mexico border, less than 50 miles away.

 On a recent afternoon, Keeylocko continued to nurse his tequila at the bar, sweating slightly.
 Aside from the faint hum of a fan, which didn’t provide much relief, the only sounds were insects chirping.
 Keeylocko’s eyes became soft...

-All the while Nature's voice was growing louder-- falling on impervious presidential ears, bouncing off MAGA hats and unmasked faces, long-guns and battle-gear, fluttering with "patriot" flags while it claimed thousands of American lives unabated.
-Wild conspiracy theories and demonizations flooding social media were being believed as fact and stoked by the president, creating real-life threats and incidents.
-Victim-blaming was now Patriotism, and survival assistance was now Radical Left Socialism.
-It was overwhelming.
+All the while the virus's voice was growing louder.
+It fell on an impervious president's ears, bounced off MAGA hats and unmasked faces, long guns and battle gear, fluttered with a plethora of "patriot" and confederate flags while it claimed hundreds of thousands of American lives unabated.
+Conspiracy theories and demonizations flooded social media, believed as fact and stoked by the president, creating real-life threats and incidents.
+Violence and victim-blaming was now Patriotism and collective survival assistance was now Radical Left Socialism.
+It was mind-boggling.

-So I shut down my Facebook, took time out and rediscovered the world as it really is through the peace of covid sequester in my home.
-As I sorted through my own countless experiences of sexism and double-standards I realized that no matter how much I experience and learn I can never know what it is to suffer as a person of color in America.
-I can only offer whatever gifts I may have to honor them.
+So I shut down my Facebook and joined the real world through the peace of covid sequester in my home.
+As I sorted through my own countless life experiences of sexism and double-standards I realized that no matter how long I live and learn I can never know what it is to be a person of color in America.
+I can only keep offering whatever gifts I may have to honor them.

 (Horse nerd note: registered pintos have dark bluish bands around their white markings.)

 I'm happy to donate the digital files of my work to 501(c)3 non-profits for fund-raising and historical/educational/cultural preservation.
 This includes Mr. Keeylocko's Legacy.
 Feel free to contact me.